upasanaaa/42578-Advanced-business-analytics/README.md

 INFO:     Application startup complete.
 ```

-in the terminal, open your browser and navigate to:
+in the terminal, go to step 5.

+If you want to see back end go to below link:

 👉 **[http://localhost:8000/docs#/default/predict_predict_post](http://localhost:8000/docs#/default/predict_predict_post)**